sketchbuch/vsc-workspace-sidebar/README.md

 ## Todo

-- Why was new folder not triggering a reload?
-- Add option to exclude all hidden folders
+- Error message if folder is in a hidden folder and hidden folders are excluded or a sub folder is excluded
+- Update translations
-- Remove watcher
+- Remove notDirectory translation
+- Create common template for rootfolder error and invalid view